btzy/nativefiledialog-extended/README.md

 Make sure that you also have the needed [dependencies](#dependencies).

 ## Standalone Library
-To build the static library, execute the following commands (starting from the project root directory):
+If you want to build the standalone static library, execute the following commands (starting from the project root directory):
 ```
 mkdir build
 cd build